 Naloxone is a medication approved by the Food and Drug Administration (FDA) designed to rapidly reverse opioid overdose.
 Administered when a patient is showing signs of opioid overdose, naloxone is a temporary treatment and its effects do not last long.
 Therefore, it is critical to obtain medical intervention as soon as possible after administering/receiving naloxone.

 Side Effects of Naloxone

 Serious side effects should be taken seriously, as some of them may indicate an emergency.
-Patients should stop taking methadone and contact a doctor or emergency services right away.

 Patients who experience an allergic reaction from naloxone, such as hives or swelling in the face, lips, or throat, should seek medical help immediately.
 They should not drive or perform other potentially unsafe tasks.

 The use of naloxone causes symptoms of opioid withdrawal.
 Medical assistance must be obtained as soon as possible after administering/receiving naloxone.

 Sneezing or runny nose in the absence of a cold